 And be extra careful to conserve your funds when starting a business.
 Don’t overspend.

-Some purchases will be necessary and will make sense for your business, but others, like expensive and unnecessary equipment, will threaten your trucking company’s chances for survival.
+Some purchases will be necessary and make sense for your business, but others, like expensive and unnecessary equipment, will threaten your trucking company’s chances for survival.

 Develop your brand identity